johnwcowan/subsetg-book/intro-030-cond.md

 (The `PUT EDIT` statement in the `hello_world` procedure specified `FILE(sysprint)` in order to write to the standard output.
-That's the default, so I've left it out here.)
+That's the default, so I've left it out here.
+And to get the apostrophe in `can't` into the string, it gets doubled.)

 Here's a more complex example.
 There are a few new things here, notably the use of a do-group to have more than one statement